Nothing happens unless something is moved.

 The Counseling Process

 Finding the right fit between client and therapist is very important.
 Generally, the first step would be to arrange a brief phone call.
 If our schedules, your needs, and my skills seem like a match, at that point we'd schedule your first in-office (or telehealth) appointment.
 This initial visit will last approximately 75 minutes.
-We'll go over office policies, insurance and payment, and client confidentiality at this time.
+We'll talk about the therapy process, and some of the important understandings that must be reached between client and therapist before treatment begins.
+We will go over office policies, payment, and client confidentiality at this time.
 You will have the opportunity to ask any questions you may have about therapy in general, or about me and the way I work in particular.
-In addition, I will begin to collect your history, and to hear more about what brings you to therapy.
+In addition, I will begin to collect your history, and to hear more about what brings you to seek support.
 A fuller assessment, and determining the fit between client and therapist, takes between one and three sessions.
 After your initial appointment, subsequent sessions are 55 minutes in length.

 Each person's treatment is unique.
 Most clients begin with weekly meetings.
 For some, only a few sessions may be needed to work through a specific challenge, adjustment, or decision.
 For others, longer-term work may be necessary to support deep and sustained change.